liuqing2018/zx-cli/README.md

 ```

 # Usage
-Open your terminal and type `scion` or `scion -h` , you'll see the help infomation below:
+Open your terminal and type `zx-cli` or `zx-cli -h` , you'll see the help infomation below:
 ```
-  Usage: scion <command>
+  Usage: zx-cli <command>

   Commands: